-3.0 Ecological Issues
+3.0 Ecological Stewardship

-The Director of Fermilab established the Ecological Land Management (ELM) Committee to recommend management practices based on sound ecological principles that enhance the natural resources of the Laboratory.
-The ELM committee, in conjunction with FESS Site Services and Roads & Grounds, oversees the management of nearly 2,500 acres of natural areas which include 1,000 acres of tall grass prairie plantings, oak savannas, open-water marshes, wetlands, and forests.
+The Director of Fermilab established the Ecological Land Management (ELM) Committee to recommend management practices based on sound ecological principles that enhance the natural resources of the laboratory.
+The ELM committee, in conjunction with FESS Site Services and Roads & Grounds, oversees the management of nearly 2,500 acres of natural areas, which include 1,000 acres of tall grass prairie plantings, oak savannas, open-water marshes, wetlands, and forests.
 The primary goal is to increase biodiversity of native flora and fauna while enhancing functional services of these ecological systems.
 This type of site stewardship includes prescribed burning, controlling invasive species, monitoring threatened & endangered species, surveying plants and wildlife and collecting seed from over 250 native species to spread into recently restored areas.
-Some of this work is carried out by trained natural areas volunteers that are provided by Fermilab Natural Areas 501(c)(3).
+Some of this work is carried out by trained natural areas volunteers that are provided by Fermilab Natural Areas, a 501(c)(3) not-for-profit corporation.

-Fermilab manages wildlife resources to preserve the Fermilab ecosystem while still conducting the primary mission of the Laboratory.
+Fermilab manages wildlife resources to preserve the Fermilab ecosystem while still conducting the primary mission of the laboratory.
 The Lab has a Nuisance Animal permit issued by the Illinois Department of Natural Resources (IDNR) that allows for the trapping and elimination of nuisance animals.
-During 2013, 25 complaints were received, resulting in the transfer and release of 11 animals on site.
-One animal was euthanized.
+During 2014, 30 reports of nuisance wildlife were received, resulting in the transfer and release of 8 animals on site.
+No animals were euthanized.
 Fermilab manages the population of whitetail deer on site to preserve the ecosystem by contracting annually with the U.S. Department of Agriculture Wildlife Services Group to reduce the herd to an optimum number.
-This activity requires approval and permitting from IDNR; during 2013, 46 whitetail deer were removed.
+Vegetation studies, accident reports and aerial surveillance indicated that no removals were necessary, so the activity was not required in 2014.
+Therefore, no whitetail deer were removed.